theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 ![image](images/arduino/breadboard.png)

-Now, if you use an **Arduino Nano Every** you can start by plugging it onto the breadboard in the following way.
+If you use an **Arduino Nano Every** you can start by plugging it onto the breadboard in the following way.

 ![image](images/arduino/every_on_BB.png)

 Then you plug in the LED and connect pin 13 & ground to the Arduino.
 Again, the anode (longest) leg of an LED is connected to pin 13 and the negative or cathode (shortest) leg of the LED is then connected Ground.

 ![image](images/arduino/digitalOutEvery.png)

 :zap: If you want some extra help check this: [How to Use a Breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/)

-### :rotating_light: Other Common Components
+### Other Common Components
 A handful of common components that we will use in the following circuits.

 #### wires